-It typically affects young children (3-8 year olds).
-There is a recognised increased male predilection.
+It typically affects young children (3-8-year-olds).
+There is a recognized increased male predilection.

 Patients typically present with hip pain for one to three days, associated with limping or the refusal to bear weight.

 Their exact pathogenesis is not well known.
 Several theories have been proposed.
 In some situations, it may follow an upper respiratory tract infection.
-Some have suggested a viral aetiology (e.g. related to Parvovirus B-19 and /or Herpes simplex virus 6 infections while others have proposed a post-traumatic aetiology with subsequent development of chemical synovitis.
+Some have suggested a viral etiology (e.g. related to Parvovirus B-19 and /or Herpes simplex virus 6 infections while others have proposed a post-traumatic etiology with subsequent development of chemical synovitis.